folio-org/stripes-core/README.md

 Another demo, `trivial-okapi`, shows the most basic communication with the [Okapi](https://github.com/folio-org/okapi) API gateway and will require a connection to it in order to run.
 It lists tenants and allows their deletion.
 This simple exercise only relies on Okapi rather than a collection of services so it's relatively easy to set up locally without needing Docker.

-After following build instructions in the [Okapi repository](https://github.com/folio-org/okapi) to get the service running, you can install the demo as below and activate it by editing `stripes.config.js` before starting the dev server or building a bundle.
-If you have yet to create this file, copy `stripes.config.js.example` as a base.
+Install the demo module:
 ```
 npm install @folio-sample-modules/trivial-okapi
 ```
+After following build instructions in the [Okapi repository](https://github.com/folio-org/okapi) to get the service running, you can activate module `trivial-okapi` module by editing `stripes.config.js` before starting the dev server or building a bundle.
+If you have yet to create this file, copy `stripes.config.js.example` as a base.

 ## Including a module under development